davidwik/lesstrouble/README.md

 Usage
 -----
 lesstrouble.py is simple to use.
-Please note that it won't compile the CSS until a change has been made.
+Please note that it won't compile any CSS until a change has been made.

 `lesstrouble.py [options] lessfile.less [output CSS file]`